 An exclusions clause in P. F. Chang’s cyber insurance policy cost the popular Chinese restaurant chain $1.9 million after its breach of customer data, which included credit card numbers.
 The policy excluded any “contractual obligations” that P. F. Chang entered into with third parties.
 In this case the court agreed that P. F. Chang’s contract with Mastercard to pay fines in the event of a breach fell under this exclusion.

-In order to ensure their policies provide the financial insurance they’re supposed to, businesses should:
+In order to ensure cyber insurance policies provide the financial support they’re supposed to, businesses should:

 - answer all risk self-assessments accurately and thoroughly, avoiding or explaining absolute questions (yes or no) whenever possible

-- make sure the policy covers all the cyber attacks the business is at risk for
+- make sure the policy covers all the types of cyberattacks the business is at risk for

 - have both first- and third-party coverage, if applicable